University of Hull

-- Full-time unaccompanied first years who apply by the specified deadline in autumn, are guaranteed a room in university-owned, partnership, managed or directed accommodation.
+- New, full-time, unaccompanied students who apply by the date specified on the university website, are guaranteed a room in accommodation that's owned, in partnership or directed by the university.

-- The University of Hull offers a number of housing options for both first-year undergraduate and postgraduate students, as well as for those come to study at Hull from abroad.
+- The University of Hull offers a number of housing options for both first-year undergraduate and postgraduate students, as well as for those coming to study at Hull from abroad.

 - The new Westfield Court (September 2018) provides on-campus accommodation for more than 1,400 students.
-Rooms and apartments have en-suite or shared bathroom facilities, and there's a café, shop, laundry facilities and outdoor spaces.
-The new Courtyard houses 560 students on the main campus in a mixture of standard rooms in eight-bedroom flats, deluxe rooms in four-bedroom flats and rooftop, one-bedroom apartments – all convenient for lectures and for using the university's facilities in the evening.
+Rooms and apartments have en-suite or shared bathroom facilities, and there's a games room, music rooms, a study hub, and several outdoor spaces.
+The Courtyard houses 560 students on the main campus in a mixture of standard rooms in eight-bedroom flats, deluxe rooms in four-bedroom flats and rooftop, one-bedroom apartments – all convenient for lectures and for using the university's facilities in the evening.

-- Other options include 102 two-storey terraced student houses owned by the university and located in streets adjacent to the campus.
+- Other options include terraced student houses located in streets adjacent to the campus.
 Most houses accommodate five people and offer self-catered accommodation in single rooms.
 Bathroom facilities are shared, and there is a kitchen for preparing meals.
 Most, but not all, also have a small social area within the kitchen which is great for getting to know housemates.

-- Water on one side, the open unspoiled plains of Yorkshire on the other; perhaps that's why the horizons seem wider in Hull.
+- A port city set in the East Riding of Yorkshire, Hull has the buzz of a place fresh from being the UK City of Culture in 2017, with the added advantage of having amazing countryside right on the doorstep.
 Its maritime past means this has always been a place where people gather to trade, mingle, and relax – and that's just as true today.
 In the cobbled old town you'll find comfy pubs, quirky shops, great nightclubs, eclectic cafés, a vibrant student quarter and the cosmopolitan waterfront.

-- The creativity and sense of community in Hull helped name it UK City of Culture 2017, a title celebrated until 2021 in all of its many galleries, venues, and public spaces – including a new 3,500-capacity concert arena, known as Hull Venue.
+- Hull was named the UK City of Culture 2017, a title it holds until 2021 and which gave new vibrancy to the city's many galleries, venues, and public spaces – including the new 3,500-capacity Bonus Arena concert venue.

-- Hull Fair, one of the country's oldest and largest fairs, takes place in early October each year, centred on Walton Street outdoor market.
+- Hull Fair, one of Europe’s oldest and largest travelling fun fairs, takes place in early October each year, centred on the Walton Street outdoor market.

-- Hull has good transport links to Leeds, Manchester, and Liverpool, as well as the rest of the UK.
+- Hull has good transport links to Leeds, Manchester, Liverpool, and London, as well as the rest of the UK.

 - Cycling is a popular way to get around Hull.
 There are lockable bike sheds on the university campus and at student residences.

-- The city-centre railway station is approximately ten minutes' drive from the University of Hull campus.
+- The city-centre railway station is approximately 10 minutes' drive from the University of Hull campus.

 - The city is easily accessible by car, via the A63, and M62.